Wee Toon Boon

-Wee Toon Boon (黄循文 (Huáng Xúnwén); 25 September 1929 – 26 May 2013) was a Singaporean politician and Member of Parliament for Sepoy Lines Constituency from 1965 to 1976.
+Wee Toon Boon (25 September 1929 – 26 May 2013) was a Singaporean politician and Member of Parliament for Sepoy Lines Constituency from 1959 to 1976.
 A member of the People's Action Party, he also served as Minister of State for Defence and Minister of State for the Environment.
 In September 1975, he was found guilty of corruption and sentenced to four years and six months in prison, which was reduced to 18 months upon appeal.

 Civil career

 Prior to entering politics, Wee worked as an assistant records clerk in the City Engineer's Department.
 He was also the general secretary of the Singapore City Council Service Union.
 Wee was re-elected as general secretary in September 1957 but resigned in November to contest the Kampong Kapor ward in the 1957 Singapore City Council election.

 Political career

 In December 1957, Wee was elected as a city councillor for the Kampong Kapor ward with 51.8% of the votes against Ng Teik Sim of the Liberal Socialist Party.
 In 1959, he was elected as assemblyman for Sepoy Lines Constituency.
 The same year, he was appointed as parliamentary secretary to the Minister for Labour and Law.
 Wee was Minister of State for Defence from 1965 to September 1972, following which he served as Minister of State for the Environment until 1975.
 He was also acting Minister for Culture from 1969 to 1970.
 Wee represented Sepoy Lines at the first, second, and third Parliaments of Singapore.